saad-nasir/av-automation-framework/README.md

 # Test Automation Framework for an E-commerce Microservices Project

 This project is an e-commerce application built using a microservice architecture.
 The application includes multiple microservices for handling different parts of the e-commerce flow, such as user management, product catalog, shopping cart, order processing, and notifications.
-It features a robust testing framework using Pytest for unit and integration tests, Locust for performance testing, and a CI/CD pipeline implemented with GitHub Actions.
+It features an automated testing framework using Pytest for unit and integration tests, Locust for performance testing, and a CI/CD pipeline implemented with GitHub Actions.

 ---